walkerwzy/dynamicfilter/README.md

 dynamicfilter
 =============

-a angular directive that can dynamic add/remove filter to q search query
+a angular directive that can dynamic add/remove filter conditions

 ---
 - define some modles that participate in construct a search query